Bonney96/the-bonney-lab/content/index.md

 ## Explore The Bonney Lab

 - [[About]] - Learn more about The Bonney Lab's purpose
+- [[Projects]] - Browse our research projects
 - [[Topics]] - Browse by research topics
 - [[Notes]] - View all published notes

 ## Recent Updates

+- New: [[Projects/EpiBench/epibench-introduction|EpiBench]] - An integrated platform for epigenetic analysis
 - Coming soon...

 *This digital garden was created with [Quartz](https://quartz.jzhao.xyz/).*